Kelvinskell/vpc-role/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+      - name: A Playbook To Automate The Provisioning Of AWS VPCs And Related Resources.

-    - hosts: servers
+        hosts: localhost
         roles:
-         - { role: username.rolename, x: 42 }
+          - vpc-role